 Credits: Jochen Klenk

 Starting in the theatre, the audience will be invited to log in with their smartphones in a network of well known platforms to follow a prologue which they will continue and co-write themselves.
-Using digital devices, they be lead through their towns, encounter experts who provide information and gather data from the audience.
+Using digital devices, they will be lead through their towns, encounter experts who provide information and gather data from the audience.
 Together, they explore various thematical landscapes of their towns- thereby creating an interactive “map” of their city and its stories.
 Gathering back in the theatre they will encounter real actors, and the stories behind the stories will be revealed…

 The participatory approach brings theatre directly into the community, while the app that is being developed for it also can be used as a practical introduction, or city guide, for new arrivals.